Guard-SK/R3NAUT/README.md

 # R3NAULT
-Discord moderation bot under development
+Discord moderation bot under development.
 Not for buisness